1938–39 Swiss Cup: Round 4

-The teams from the this season's Nationalliga, who had received byes for the first three rounds, entered the cup competition in this round.
+The teams from this season's Nationalliga, who had received byes for the first three rounds, entered the cup competition in this round.
 The teams from the Nationalliga were seeded and could not be drawn against each other.
 Whenever possible, the draw respected local regionalities.
 The first game of the fourth round was played in December, but the rest were played after the New Year.